dsanchez910/liri-node-app/README.md

 #### Once the command line is entered, for the concert-this entry you can add your favorite artist to find their concert dates and location.
 For movie-this you will be able to type the movie name and get back information on that specific movie.

 https://dsanchez910.github.io/liri-node-app/
 [LIRI-NODE-APP](https://dsanchez910.github.io/liri-node-app/)

+## Technologies Used:

+Javascript
+Nodejs
+Node packages:
+Request
+Moment
+DotEnv
+APIs used:
+Bands in Town
+OMDB